 Because landslides of any size may threaten people and infrastructure, it is important to understand where and how landslides occur and how they may affect future development.
 Colorado experiences many landslides each year because of its steep terrain.
 Some of them occur in remote areas that are difficult to monitor, with most occurring west of the Front Range to the Western Slope.
 Damage from landslides in Colorado is estimated to be millions of dollars per year.
 A large rockfall or landslide can dam a river, cover or damage roads, knock bridges off their abutments, or crash into moving traffic.
 Landslides can also present serious threats to buildings and homes built in slide paths.

-Because landslides are a widespread and active geologic hazard in many areas of Colorado, CGS staff map landslides throughout the state and maintain an inventory of landslides that pose the highest risk to communities, areas, and infrastructure are carefully mapped and inventoried by the CGS.
+As a a widespread and active geologic hazard in many areas of Colorado, landslides that pose the highest risk to communities, areas, and infrastructure are carefully mapped and inventoried by the CGS.

 Landslides are often activated by heavy rainfall, snowfall, or melting snowpack, but can have many other causes: